 Completion times

-Finish this program in as little as 3 or 4 years of full-time study, or work at your own pace and take as long as you need.
+Finish this program in as little as 4 years of full-time study, or work at your own pace and take as long as you need.
 There is no time limit for completion.
+The program may be completed faster if transfer credit is applied toward your degree.

 You can apply to AU online, anytime.
 Once you’ve completed the online application form and paid the one-time general application fee (and transfer credit evaluation fee, if applicable), you’re officially an AU student and can start registering in courses.